 |2 Business Days*||3 Business Days**|

-You receive a confirmation notice on the Bill Pay/Transfers icon page when we successfully receive your transfer request.
+You will receive a confirmation notice when we successfully receive your transfer request.
 If system maintenance occurs at the time of your transfer, you might not see the transfer in your account history, but you will see the change in your available balance.
 These transfers are added to your account history during nightly processing and are displayed in the history on the next business day.